xml-director/xmldirector.plonecore/docs/source/README.rst

-The primary usecase for ``xmldirector.plonecore`` is the integration of XML document collections into Plone using eXist-db as storage layer. ``xmldirector.plonecore`` is not storage layer for Plone content in the first place although it could be used in some way for storing primary Plone content (or parts of the content) inside eXist-db.
-There is no build-in support for mapping metadata as stored in XML documents to Plone metadata or vice versa.
+The primary usecase for ``xmldirector.plonecore`` is the integration of XML document collections into Plone using eXist-db or Base-X as storage layer. ``xmldirector.plonecore`` is not storage layer for Plone content in the first place although it could be used in some way for storing primary Plone content (or parts of the content) inside eXist-db or Base-X. There is no build-in support for mapping metadata as stored in XML documents to Plone metadata or vice versa.
 However this could be implemented easily in application specific code build on top of ``xmldirector.plonecore``.
-The design goal of ``xmldirector.plonecore`` is to provide the basic functionality for integrating Plone with eXist-db without implementing any further specific application requirements.
+The design goal of ``xmldirector.plonecore`` is to provide the basic functionality for integrating Plone with eXist-db or Base-X without implementing any further specific application requirements.
 Additional functionality can be added through Dexterity behaviors, supplementary browser views, event lifecycle subscribers and related technology.